July 13, 2012

 All right, now.
 Here we go….

 “Has ‘Organic’ Been Oversized?” explains that a majority of America’s organic companies are actually owned by makers of some of our most familiar junk foods.
-The Big Food operators bought out most of the small, “real” organic entrepreneurs for a quick foothold into the $30 billion-a-year organic industry.
-While organics only account for 4 percent of all food industry revenues, it’s a fast-growing market because consumers willingly pay top dollar for items we think are more pure and healthy.
+The Big Food operators have been buying smaller companies started by “real” organic entrepreneurs.
+The strategy gives Big Food a quick way into the $30 billion-a-year organic industry.
+While organics only account for 4 percent of all food industry revenues, it’s a fast-growing market because consumers willingly pay top dollar for items viewed as more pure and healthy.

 But in truth, these powerful Big Food companies not only own the market, they’re shaping the laws that define what “certified organic” means.